bchainhub/foxar/config/README.md

 See [Compiler Input Description `settings.modelChecker`](https://docs.soliditylang.org/en/latest/using-the-compiler.html#compiler-input-and-output-json-description) and [the model checker's options](https://docs.soliditylang.org/en/latest/smtchecker.html#smtchecker-options-and-tuning).

-The module is available in `solc` release binaries for OSX and Linux.
+The module is available in `ylem` release binaries for OSX and Linux.
 The latter requires the z3 library version [4.8.8, 4.8.14] to be installed in the system (SO version 4.8).